- What do I need to know about pain control?

 - Medicines that relieve nausea can be prescribed if you need them.
 Talk with your doctor or nurse if you can’t hold down foods or liquids for a full day, or if nausea lasts more than a few days.

-- Ask your doctor or nurse if the cancer, another medical problem, steroids, chemotherapy drugs, or aspirin might be causing your nausea.
+- Ask your doctor or nurse if the cancer, another medical problem, steroids, chemo, or other medicines might be causing your nausea.
 Constipation may also worsen nausea.

 When you no longer need opioids

 You should not suddenly stop taking opioids.
-People who stop taking opioids are usually taken off the medicine gradually so that their bodies will have time to adjust to it.
+People who stop taking opioids are usually tapered off the medicine slowly so that their bodies will have time to adjust to it.
 If you stop taking opioids suddenly and develop a flu-like illness, excessive sweating, diarrhea, or any other unusual reaction, tell your doctor or nurse.
 These symptoms can be treated and tend to go away in a few days to a few weeks.
 Again, slowly decreasing your opioid dose over time usually keeps these kinds of symptoms from happening.
+Check with your doctor about the best dose schedule for this.